 Big Spawn Count results show:

-- The timing of spawn being laid depends on the outside temperature and can vary by 2-3 weeks
+- Spawn laying depends on the outside temperature and can vary by 2-3 weeks.

 - A smaller pond of 1mx1m had, on average, 7 clumps of spawn (or 7 visiting female frogs whichever way you want to look at it).

-The area around the pond should be a well planted habitat giving protection and hiding places to get the best numbers of frog visitors.
+- Plant the area around the pond densely to give a habitat for protection and hiding places to get the best numbers of frog visitors and survivors.